vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ### <a id="genreq"> </a> General Requirements

 - A vCenter with NSX backed environment.
-- Ensure that following NSX configurations are in place:
+- Ensure to complete the following NSX configurations:

   > **Note** The following provides only a high-level overview of the required NSX configuration.
 For more information, see [NSX Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX/4.1/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html) and [NSX Data Center Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).